andraugust/andraugust.github.io/classical-mechanics.md

 <center><img src="classical-mechanics/banner.png" style="zoom:80%;"></center>

 The first book in the Theoretical Minimum series is on classical mechanics.
-It starts with states and dynamics and then derives the Lagrangian and Hamiltonian formulations.
+It starts with a discussion of states and dynamics and then derives the Lagrangian and Hamiltonian formulations.
 Along the way it connects symmetries to conservation laws and Liouville's theorem to determinism.
 Here's a summary of the book with the pieces that I found the most interesting.

 ### Lecture 1: The Nature of Classical Mechanics